armanjindal/garden/content/digital-garden/The-Political-Programmer.md

 opentoc: true
 ---
 # The Political Programmer (Work in Progress)
-**A political theory of technology in an age of domination by 'Big Tech' and the rise of 'Open Source' , based on Walter Benjamin's theory of Art and Artist**
+**Technology in an age of domination by Big Tech and the rise of Open Source, based on Walter Benjamin's theory of Art and Artist**

 "*Tech for good*."
-It's a tagline you'll see on shirts, LinkedIn bios, and social media.
-When I first saw it, it struck me as rather banal.
-It turns out I was wrong.
+You'll see on shirts, LinkedIn bios, and social media.
+On first sight it struck me as another banal one-liner.
+It turns out there is alot more there.
 Producing "tech for good" is not as trivial as my idealistic freshman year Computer Science self once thought.
 Beneath this noble pursuit are exciting, subtle, and relevant questions I hope to draw out and begin to answer in this essay

 Intentions (un)fortunately don't count.
 We never know how technology will be used, no matter how "pure" its creator's intentions are.
 CRISPR gene editing could save us from world hunger or be used to manufacture deadly viruses — likely both.
 The most important technologies of the 20th century, such as flight, radio, the computer, and the internet, began as military projects to organize and coordinate killing others effectively.
 However, (arguably) has led to global poverty alleviation and material improvements in the 21st century.
 Although there are immediate and apparent harmful and beneficial applications of technology, there is still a genuine uncertainty about the net impact of the technology *on society*.
 This might sound like a theoretical concern, but for engineers and technologists who see their work as political and powerful (which it inescapably is), the questions of which technology to build and which to avoid are pressing.
 My goal is to propose a framework for a political programmer to help make this decision and think more broadly about their impact on society.
 But this essay is not just for programmers.
 It's for everyone whose life is impacted by technology, so it's for everyone.